CONGO SQUARE NEW WORLD RHYTHMS FESTIVAL

 We'll also host our annual "battle" of Mardi Gras Indian tribes, and we'll open each day with drum circles that are open for all to join.

-Finally, we'll dig in to the rhythmic sounds of New Orleans hip hop with special performances by the rappers Dee-1 and 3D Na'Tee, plus a special closing set by the world-famous DJ and producer Mannie Fresh.
+Finally, we'll dig in to the rhythmic sounds of New Orleans hip hop with special performances by the world-famous DJ and producer Mannie Fresh, Warner Bros. recording artist Curren$y, RCA recording artist Dee-1 and fast-rising New Orleans rapper 3D Na'Tee.

 As always, we'll host a large Arts Market with dozens of vendors featuring locally-produced, hand-made art and crafts in a variety of media.
 And we'll have great food from several local vendors showcasing the food of Africa, Asia, the Caribbean and New Orleans.